slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

 <!--
-Again, something I once wrote on the subject of a good partnership was “Shared values and complementary skills.”
+- good partnership is “Shared values and complementary skills.”
 So I think it’s very important to share values, but I also think it’s important to not be the same person, a copy of yourself.
 If it’s a copy of yourself, you don’t need it.

-14. Earn respect before demanding it.
-Do not enforce respect, but try and create it.
-Those who insist on the dignity of their office, show they have not deserved it, and that it is too much for them.
-If you wish to be valued, be valued for your talents, not for anything adventitious.
-Even kings prefer to be honoured for their personal qualifications rather than for their station. -- Balthasar Gracian

-first we judge trust, before strength. we build trust through presence. leadership is based on trust.
+- first we judge trust, before strength. we build trust through presence. leadership is based on trust.

-There are four types of relationships with people:
-Win Win (long term), Win Lose, Lose Win, Lose Lose
+- There are four types of relationships: Win Win (long term), Win Lose, Lose Win, Lose Lose -->
--->

 On lovers: you attract what you are.
 Love is what happens to men and women that don't know each other.